antonioscalaunina/pyANTI-FASc/Example1_Tohoku.md

 In this brief guide, a practical example for running ANTI-FASc is shown.
 In this example, a set of slip distributions based on location and magnitude of 2011, March the 11th, Tohoku earthquake with a magnitude Mw=9.1, is generated.
+The test-case shown in this example is also run through the Jupyter Notebook [antifasc_main.ipynb](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/bin/antifasc_main.ipynb).
+Within the Jupyter Notebook some intermediate plots are shown to better outline some of the steps of the process, such as the barycenter selection, and the rupture area computation.

 # 1 - Mesh